facebookarchive/AsyncDisplayKit/examples/README.md

 ## Building

-Run `pod install` in each sample project directory to set up their dependencies.
+Install CocoaPods with `sudo gem install cocoapods`, then run `pod install` in each sample project directory to set up their dependencies.

 ## License